 TA: Which country has surprisingly good food?

-Kristin and Tom: We think Spain's food is generally underappreciated.
+Kris and Tom: We think Spain's food is generally under-appreciated.
 It's fresh and full of the Mediterranean influences and products that keep us healthy.
 Plus, the wine is great and affordable.

 TA: Where was the most unusual place you've ever stayed?